rogtang/imbibe-app-client/NOTES.md

 todo:
-3. how to handle api errors in AddCocktail or searches with no results
+3. if drinkID already exists in table, don't use addDrink (line29) context to render in DOM

 //from Bookmarks-react-client with state branch constructor(props) {